 When his disciples suggested that God rain fire down on a village… he rebuked them saying, “You do not know what kind of spirit you are of; for the Son of Man did not come to destroy men’s lives, but to save them.”
 (Luke 9:51-56.
 NASB).

-When as intruders in the night they came to haul him off to murder him, and a friend drew his weapon and began to actively defend him… he rebuked his friend for doing so and powerfully attended to the needs of the wounded.
+When they came in the night to haul him off to murder him, and a friend drew his weapon and began to actively defend him… he rebuked his friend for doing so, saying that violence wasn’t the answer and powerfully attended to the needs of the wounded.
 He then went away willingly with his captors (Luke 22:49-51; Matthew 26:52).

 When his captors had him beaten and whipped… he remained silent and passive, not even uttering a single violent word (Mark 14:65).